 This approach has played a critical role in business intelligence analytics for years, especially in regards to Big Data.
 The data aggregation and pre-calculation OLAP and OLAP Cubes enable, have proven to be a great way to avoid the excessive processing times and slow query speeds that plague modern BI tools and complex Big Data infrastructures.
-If you’re curious about what modern Big Data OLAP analytics looks like, check out our latest presentation on the topic:
+If you’re curious about what modern Big Data OLAP analytics looks like, check out our latest presentation on the topic of Augmented Analytics:

 Comparing OLAP Analytics to Other Modern Approaches